-Emerging Barcelona-based firm Honext has come up with a solution after years of extensive research: a revolutionary waste reclaiming process that turns cellulose residue into a fully recyclable, construction-ready material.
+Emerging Barcelona-based design firm Honext has come up with a solution after years of extensive research: a revolutionary waste reclaiming process that turns cellulose residue into a fully recyclable, construction-ready material.

-Honext goes straight to the source of paper waste, partnering with paper mills and waste disposal facilities to collect cellulose debris right where it is generated and produce a sustainable alternative to traditional building materials.
+Honext goes straight to the source of paper waste, partnering with paper mills and waste disposal facilities to collect cellulose debris right where it is generated and creates a sustainable alternative to traditional building materials.

 Until now paper could only be recycled up to a certain point.
-After a few reuse cycles, the remaining cellulose fibers are too short to be bound together by conventional means, destined to end up in a landfill or be burnt.
+After a few reuse cycles, the remaining cellulose fibres are too short to be bound together by conventional means, destined to end up in a landfill or be burnt.
 It is estimated that 7 million tons of such waste are produced globally every year.

 Honext boards are made of unusable paper sludge and cardboard waste, leveraging a unique mix of enzymes, non-toxic additives, as well as heat and pressure to create the only material of its kind that avoids the use of non-recyclable binding resins.
-And, unlike similar materials, it does not emit any harmful particles.
+Unlike similar materials, it does not emit any harmful particles.
 It is completely safe.

-The sleepy Catalan town of Vacarisses is home to Honext’s pilot plant.
+The Catalan town of Vacarisses is home to Honext’s pilot plant.
 Built right next to the town’s landfill, the factory serves as a fully operational proof of concept of the company’s circular approach to production and distribution.
 In it, Honext leverages advanced proprietary technology to produce its boards with zero environmental impact.
 The gas and electricity come from the digestion of the town's waste, while water is permanently reused in a closed circuit.
 Honext process is carbon-neutral and can be endlessly replicated at no cost to the planet.

 Once the material has reached the end of its life, it is fed back into the production pipeline to create a whole new set of boards.
 And it is not only the material itself that can be recycled.
-The company's cutting-edge process allows for the removal of any common coating or finish applied by the constructor.
+The company's cutting-edge process allows for the removal of any common coating or finishes applied by the constructor.

 Honext combines this circular approach to production with a local-first distribution model that eliminates the need for the long-distance transport of the final product.
 The company’s goal is to build a distributed global network in which each of its partners has the capability to produce Honext boards directly within their premises.

 The company sees itself as a research-first provider of technological solutions for the management of cellulose waste.
-As such, Honext focuses its circular economy DNA on establishing partnerships that can secure the path towards a more sustainable future.
+As such, Honext focuses its circular economy process on establishing partnerships that can secure the path towards a more sustainable future.